f5devcentral/f5-big-iq-lab/docs/class4/module5/lab1.rst

 This automation scenario is composed of 4 parts:

-* Erase the current BIG-IQ CM and DCD configuration to default.
+1. Erase the current BIG-IQ CM and DCD configuration to default.

-* Onboard BIG-IQ CM and DCD
+2. Onboard BIG-IQ CM and DCD:
     - `bigiq_onboard`_ **ansible Role**: Performs a basic series of on-boarding steps to bootstrap a BIG-IQ system to the point that it can accept configuration.
     - `register_dcd`_  **ansible Role**: Performs a series of steps needed to register a BIG-IQ provisioned as a Data Collection Device (DCD) to a BIG-IQ provisioned as a Configuration Management (CM) device.

-* Add BIG-IPs to the BIG-IQ
+3. Add BIG-IPs to the BIG-IQ:
     - `bigiq_device_discovery`_  **ansible module**: Leverage BIG-IQ APIs to Discover and Import BIG-IP in BIG-IQ.

-* Create Application Services
+4. Create Application Services:
     - `Ansible using AS3`_ **playbook**: Use BIG-IQ Ansible and AS3 to deploy application services (see class 1, module 2).

 .. _bigiq_onboard: https://galaxy.ansible.com/f5devcentral/bigiq_onboard